EOSIO/eos/contracts/eosio.system/README.md

    Storage changes will be billed to 'account'

 ## eosio.system::unstake        account quantity
-   - **account** - the account which is requsting their balance be unstaked
+   - **account** - the account which is requesting their balance be unstaked
    - **quantity** - the quantity which will be unstaked, unstaked tokens lose voting influence immediately

    - in order to unstake tokens, an account must request them.
 The user will receive them over